messica/pmpro-email-templates/readme.txt

 == Features ==
 * Edit email templates directly from the WordPress dashboard!
 * Imports existing email templates from paid-memberships-pro/email/ directory
+* Ability to disable header, footer, and even entire emails.
 * Filter to handle all $data variables
 * Variable reference on Email Templates page